Information

 If you're using a funeral director, they'll make the arrangements for you.

 You may have to complete a burial form, which will include where the person is to be buried.
-Your funeral director will give you this, or if you're arranging the funeral yourself you can ask your local council.
+Your funeral director will give you this, or if you're arranging the funeral yourself you can ask your local council for a copy.

 Cremations